KediDili/VanillaPlusProfessions/features.md

 ### Nature Secrets
 Chance for chopped tree stumps to drop forage items.

+For Mod Authors: You can exclude your custom forage if you give it the ``kedi_vpp_banned_naturesecrets`` context tag.
 ### Primrose Path
 Flowers give more friendship when gifted.